jenvara/FEWDFinalProject/README.md

  # Personal Website - Final Project for Front End Web Development
 **This project was created for the Code Louisville FEWD course.
 It is for demonstration purposes utilizing skills and projects from my Treehouse courses.**

 # My Website Description
 My website is a work in progress and hoping to have a live version by the end of the summer.
 - It is responsive to different device window sizes and links change color.
-- Media queries at 480px and 660px.
+- Media queries at 480px and 660px (View changes on About or Contact Pages)
+  1. Full Screen View
+  2. 660px - Nav Bar changes color and rearranges
+  3. 480px - 2 Columns switch to 1 Column format
 - The jquery is utilized on home page with carousal.

 # Requirements for Installation and Viewing Project